JaydenMajor/Pages-In-Widgets/pagesinwidgets/readme.txt

 == Frequently Asked Questions ==

-= Can this plugin also insert post into widgets? =
+= Can this plugin also insert post into widgets? = This feature has been implemented in version 1.7 of the plugin.

-Not at this stage but if the feature is requested i can be enabled.
+= Is there a way to include posts for custom post types into widgets? = Not at the moment but if requested this can be implemented.

 = Why did you developed this plugin? =
 I developed this plugin because i found that i was writing HTML in text widgets and the sites needed to be edited by non technical people and inserting a page into a widget was the easiest way.